MatiAndari/MatiAndari/README.md

 <hr>
 💻 I am a self taught Full Stack Developer. <br>
-🔮 🔮 I currently work as a freelancer and I would like to be part of a group 📝 I have a strong interest in Game & Web development.  <br>
+🔮  I currently work as a freelancer and I would like to be part of a group <br>
+📝 I have a strong interest in Game & Web development.  <br>
 🌟 Stack: LUA, JavaScript, PHP, HTML, CSS, Bootstrap, Tailwind, SQL, MongoDB.  <br>
 <hr>